oxarbitrage/worker-proposals/elasticsearch-plugin.md

 - The amount of RAM needed to run a full node.
 Current options for this are basically store account history: yes/no, store some of the account history, track history for specific accounts only.
 Plugin allows to have a full node without the amount of RAM required in current implementation.
 - The number of requests in regards to new api calls to search account history.
 Elasticsearch plugin will allow users to search anything quering directly into the database without the need of developing API calls for every case.

-More details on how we overcame this 2 points will be explained throw the docs.
+More details on how we overcame this 2 points will be explained throw this doc.

+Additionally we are after a secure way to store non error full account data.
+The huge amount of operations data involved in bitshares blockchain and the way it is serialized makes this a new challenge.

 ## The database selection

-So shy elasticsearch ?
-When i started coding this solution i had not enough arguments to answer this, it was recommended by one of our core developers(@peter conrad).
-My initial thinking was actually that any database will work to remove history from RAM so i didn't worried too much about what will be.
-After i was already over i started to see the benefits of elasticsearch and was able to convkience myself this is a great choice, here are some key points about why it suits perfect for our needs:

-- Elasticsearch(ES) index json objects.
-Graphene technology use json objects for operations, blocks, all kind of data and elasticsearch works naturally with them(with osme exeptions as we may see later).
-This is a great advantage, a database that can index json objects.
-- The database is fast, speed and industrial oriented, this is great for our project.
-- ES can scale by the use of syncronized nodes.
-I had no chance yet to study the details of this as they were not needed yet to build the plugin but this can be of great use in the future.
+Elastic search was selected for the main following reasons:

+- open source.
+- fast.
+- index oriented.
-- ES is easy to install and to start indexing.
-Indexing can be done by rpc by calling endpoints with data.
-We made the coice of doing this with curl.
+- easy to install and start using.
-- Is open source.
-- ES recomments a flatworld philosofy and recommends to store everything in a single line to speed indexing and searching.
-This is exactly what we need.
-- others ?
+- send data from c++ using curl.
+- scalability and decentralized nodes of data.

 ## Technical